-We don’t mean word names like Rebel and Timber that are not intrinsically gendered or nicknames such as Billie and Joey that have long been used for girls or established unisex names such as Rowan or Robin.
+We don’t mean word names like Rebel and Timber that are not intrinsically gendered, or unisex nicknames such as Billie and Andie that have long been used for girls, or established nonbinary names such as Rowan or Robin.

 Traditional Boy Names for Girls

 Most fascinating are those gender-shifting names that have been predominantly – or sometimes exclusively – used for boys since Biblical or Roman times… or at least since 1880, when detailed US baby name records began.